Health insurer Cigna raises 2021 profit forecast on strong first quarter

-Healthcare & PharmaceuticalsHealth insurer Cigna raises 2021 profit forecast on strong first quarter

-Cigna Corp (CI.N) on Friday raised its full-year profit and revenue targets after first-quarter profit topped estimates, betting on its newly rebranded health services unit to help drive growth amid COVID-19-related uncertainty.
+(Reuters) -Cigna Corp on Friday raised its full-year profit and revenue targets after first-quarter profit topped estimates, betting on its newly rebranded health services unit to help drive growth amid COVID-19-related uncertainty.

-Cigna's rivals UnitedHealth (UNH.N) and Anthem Inc (ANTM.N) last month raised their adjusted profit targets for the year, signaling confidence in their business despite continued uncertainty related to the pandemic. read more
+Cigna’s rivals UnitedHealth and Anthem Inc last month raised their adjusted profit targets for the year, signaling confidence in their business despite continued uncertainty related to the pandemic.

 Health insurers have been facing several challenges due to the COVID-19 pandemic, including direct costs related to testing, treatment and vaccinations as well as higher disenrollment in their employer-sponsored plans due to the pandemic’s economic impact.